About Snowflake Notebooks

 Streamlit + Snowpark

-Snowflake container runtime.
-CPU and GPU images are pre-installed with a set of Python libraries.
+Snowflake Container Runtime (CPU and GPU images pre-installed with Python libraries).

 Additional Python libraries